fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Before the first revelation, Muhammadﷺ   began to hear the rocks and stones say salam in his path.  he began having the dream about what would happen the next day. dreams lasted 6 full months. the prophet  ﷺ    cut himself from society and worship Allah.
-AS soon as he received the Revelation he never left the society.
+> Before the first revelation, Muhammadﷺ   began to hear the rocks and stones say salam in his path.
+He began having dreams about what would happen the next day. dreams lasted 6 full months. the prophet ﷺ    cut himself from society and worshipped Allah.
+As soon as he received the Revelation, he never left the society.

 When Muhammad ﷺ    was nearly 40, he used to spend many hours alone in prayer and contemplating over the aspects of creation.
 He was concerned with the ignorance of divine guidance (Jahiliyyah), social unrest, injustice, widespread discrimination (particularly against women), fighting among tribes and abuse of tribal authorities prevalent in pre-Islamic Arabia.
 The moral degeneration of his fellow people, and his own quest for a true religion further lent fuel to this, with the result that he now began to withdraw periodically to a cave named Mount Hira, three miles north of Mecca, for contemplation and reflection.
 In the cave if you sit there you see the Kaaba.
 Islamic tradition holds that Muhammad during this period began to have dreams replete with spiritual significance which were fulfilled according to their true import; and this was the commencement of his divine revelation.

-According to Muslim tradition, during one such occasion in the cave while he was in contemplation, the angel Gabriel appeared before him in the year AD 610 and said, "Read", upon which he replied, "I am unable to read".
+In the year AD 610, during one such occasion in the cave while Muhammad ﷺ   was in contemplation, the angel Gabriel appeared before him and said, "Read", upon which he replied, "I am unable to read".
 Thereupon the angel caught hold of him and embraced him heavily.
 This happened two more times after which the angel commanded Muhammad to recite the following verses:

     "Read! in the name of your Lord who created
     Man from a clinging substance.
     Read: Your Lord is most Generous,–
     He who taught by the pen–
     Taught man that which he knew not."
+    Quran, Surah Al-Alaq

 The revelation began on Monday one of the last 10 days of Ramadan (Laylatul Qadr).

-Perplexed by this new experience, Muhammad made his way to home where he was consoled by his wife Khadijah, who also took him to her Nestorian cousin Waraqah ibn Nawfal.
+Perplexed by this new experience, prophet Muhammad ﷺ   made his way home where he was consoled by his wife Khadijah.
+She believed that he saw the truth and said that Allah would not let him down.
+Khadijah also took him to her Nestorian cousin Waraqah ibn Nawfal.
 Waraqah was a Christian.
 Islamic tradition holds that Waraqah, upon hearing the description, testified to Muhammad's prophethood, and convinced Muhammad that the revelation was from God.
 Waraqah said: "O my nephew!
 What did you see?"
-When Muhammad told him what had happened to him, Waraqah replied: "This is Namus (meaning Gabriel) that Allah sent to Moses.
+When prophet Muhammad ﷺ   told him what had happened to him, Waraqah replied: "This is Namus (meaning Gabriel) that Allah sent to Moses.
 I wish I were younger.
 I wish I could live up to the time when your people would turn you out."
-Muhammad asked: "Will they drive me out?"
+Prophet Muhammad ﷺ   asked: "Will they drive me out?"
 Waraqah answered in the affirmative and said: "Anyone who came with something similar to what you have brought was treated with hostility; and if I should be alive until that day, then I would support you strongly."
 A few days later Waraqah died.

-The initial revelation was followed by a pause and a second encounter with Gabriel when Muhammad heard a voice from the sky and saw the same angel "sitting between the sky and the earth" and the revelations resumed with the first verses of chapter 74.
+The initial revelation was followed by a pause and a second encounter with Gabriel when prophet Muhammad ﷺ   heard a voice from the sky and saw the same angel "sitting between the sky and the earth" and the revelations resumed with the first verses of chapter 74.

-At-Tabari and Ibn Hisham reported that Muhammad left the cave of Hira after being surprised by the revelation, but later on, returned to the cave and continued his solitude, though subsequently he returned to Mecca.
-Tabari and Ibn Ishaq write that Muhammad told Zubayr:
+At-Tabari and Ibn Hisham reported that prophet Muhammad ﷺ   left the cave of Hira after being surprised by the revelation, but later on, returned to the cave and continued his solitude, though subsequently he returned to Mecca.
+Tabari and Ibn Ishaq write that prophet Muhammad ﷺ   told Zubayr:

-"when I was midway on the mountain, I heard a voice from heaven saying "O Muhammad! you are the apostle of Allah and I am Gabriel."
+> "when I was midway on the mountain, I heard a voice from heaven saying "O Muhammad! you are the apostle of Allah and I am Gabriel."
 I raised my head towards heaven to see who was speaking, and Gabriel in the form of a man with feet astride the horizon, saying, "O Muhammad! you are the apostle of Allah and I am Gabriel."
 I stood gazing at him moving neither forward nor backward, then I began to turn my face away from him, but towards whatever region of the sky I looked, I saw him as before."

 Biographers disagree about the period of time between Muhammad's first and second experiences of revelation.
 Ibn Ishaq writes that three years elapsed from the time that Muhammad received the first revelation until he started to preach publicly.
 Bukhari takes chapter 74 as the second revelation however chapter 68 has strong claims to be the second revelation.